 - Accommodation adjustments costs

-Be that as it may, our medical negligence claims solicitors will give you a range of what you can expect as a settlement award using our medical negligence calculator.
+Using our medical negligence calculator, our solicitors will give you a range of what you can expect as a settlement award.
 In the UK, the average compensation amount according to NHS Resolution is £50,000.
 However, settlement payouts a plaintiff may receive can range between £1,000 and several millions of pounds.

 Settlement Payout For General Damages According To The Judicial College Guidelines